ivangoncharuk/DrawnToMagic/README.md

 # Drawn To Magic

-`I am Ivan Goncharuk, a junior studying computer science at Towson University, and I have been working on this project for a few weeks.
-Most of the ideas mentioned are still in the beginning stages.`
+I am Ivan Goncharuk, a ~~junior~~ senior studying computer science at Towson University, and I have been working on this project for a few weeks.
+Most of the ideas mentioned are still in the beginning stages.

 # Description